Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Sometimes the dog may have difficulty recognizing the difference between night and day and forget all about the routines.
 These are the dogs that will wake up at night and start having accidents around the house or start drinking or eating in the middle of the night.
 Afterward, they will sleep during the day and have no more accidents.

 Debating on Being Indoor or Outdoor

 Some dogs may even forget why they are sent outside.
-While before they would go out and do their business right away, now they will sniff around and ask back in wondering why they were out in the first place.
-Just as some dogs forget about going outside some dogs forget as well their name or that they already ate.
+While before, they would go out and do their business right away, now they will sniff around and ask back in, wondering why they were out in the first place.
+Just as some dogs forget about going outside, some dogs forget their name or that they already ate.

 Memory Loss and Difficulty Recognizing You

 Some dogs may even forget who their owner is and may growl or act unusually timid.
 At other times they may have moments of seeming to remember.
 This may be very heartbreaking for the owner even because the pet may appear not interested anymore in playing or being pet.

 What to Do to Help Your Old Dog Cope With These Behavior Changes

 Just as Alzheimer's disease does not have a cure, CDS care is mostly supportive.
 If your dog has just been diagnosed with CDS, there are some drugs that may help preserve some cognitive functioning a little bit longer which you may want to discuss with your vet.

 There are also some things you can do at home to help your dog lead a better life and cope better with old dog behavior changes.

 - Take your dog out more often.